Locomotive: Direct current

 The earliest systems were DC systems.
 The first electric passenger train was presented by Werner von Siemens at Berlin in 1879.
 The locomotive was driven by a 2.2 kW, series-wound motor, and the train, consisting of the locomotive and three cars, reached a speed of 13 km/h.
 During four months, the train carried 90,000 passengers on a 300 m circular track.
 The electricity (150 V DC) was supplied through a third insulated rail between the tracks.
 A contact roller was used to collect the electricity.
 The world's first electric tram line opened in Lichterfelde near Berlin, Germany, in 1881.
 It was built by Werner von Siemens (see Gross-Lichterfelde Tramway and Berlin Straßenbahn).
 The Volk's Electric Railway opened in 1883 in Brighton, and is the oldest surviving electric railway.
-Also in 1883, Mödling and Hinterbrühl Tram opened near Vienna in Austria.
-It was the first in the world in regular service powered from an overhead line.
+Also in 1883, the Mödling and Hinterbrühl Tram opened near Vienna, Austria.
+It was the first in the world to be in regular service, powered from an overhead line.
 Five years later, in the U.S. electric trolleys were pioneered in 1888 on the Richmond Union Passenger Railway, using equipment designed by Frank J. Sprague.

-The first electrically worked underground line was the City & South London Railway, prompted by a clause in its enabling act prohibiting use of steam power.
+The first electrically worked underground line was the City & South London Railway, prompted by a clause in its enabling act prohibiting the use of steam power.
 It opened in 1890, using electric locomotives built by Mather & Platt.
-Electricity quickly became the power supply of choice for subways, abetted by the Sprague's invention of multiple-unit train control in 1897.
+Electricity quickly became the power supply of choice for subways, abetted by Sprague's invention of multiple-unit train control in 1897.

-The first use of electrification on a main line was on a four-mile stretch of the Baltimore Belt Line of the Baltimore & Ohio (B&O) in 1895 connecting the main portion of the B&O to the new line to New York through a series of tunnels around the edges of Baltimore's downtown.
+The first use of electrification on a main line was on a four-mile stretch of the Baltimore Belt Line of the Baltimore & Ohio (B&O) in 1895, connecting the main portion of the B&O to the new line to New York through a series of tunnels around the edges of Baltimore's downtown.
 Three Bo+Bo units were initially used, at the south end of the electrified section; they coupled onto the locomotive and train and pulled it through the tunnels.

 DC was used on earlier systems.
-These systems were gradually replaced by AC.
+AC gradually replaced these systems.
 Today, almost all main-line railways use AC systems.
-DC systems are confined mostly to urban transit such as metro systems, light rail and trams, where power requirement is less.
+DC systems are mostly confined to urban transit, such as metro systems, light rail, and trams, where power requirements are lower.